 10. Ball Unplayable

-If your ball is unplayable then you have three relief options:
+If you deem your ball unplayable then you have four relief options:

-11. Ball Deemed to be in a Hazard
+11. Ball Deemed to be in a Hazard, or Potentially Lost

-If a player hits a shot and believes it may have entered into a hazard, a “hazard provisional” may be played from the appropriate location for the circumstances.
+If a player hits a shot and believes it may have entered a hazard or might be lost and, if lost, the point of entry is at or near the location where the shot originated, a “hazard provisional” or "potential lost ball provisional" may be played from the appropriate spot in the interest of pace-of-play.
 If the player’s original ball is then found outside of the hazard, the original ball must be played.

-If a player is virtually certain his/her ball is in said hazard, the player may:
+If a player is virtually certain his/her ball is in said hazard, the player may proceed as follows:

-- continue play with the “hazard provisional” ball, or
+- continue play with the “hazard/lost provisional” ball, or

 - play the ball out of the hazard (if this is attempted yet remains in the hazard and unplayable, the hazard provisional can be used with the additional strokes added)